aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/excel-to-svg/_index.md

 {{% blocks/products/pf/agp/content h2="Save EXCEL to SVG in Java Online for Free" %}}

-The following example demonstrates how to convert EXCEL to SVG document format in Java.
+The following example demonstrates how to convert EXCEL to SVG in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert EXCEL file into SVG format.
+Follow the easy steps to convert EXCEL to SVG.
 Upload your EXCEL file, then simply save it as SVG file.
 For both EXCEL reading and SVG writing you can use fully qualified filenames.
 The output SVG content and formatting will be identical to the original EXCEL document.

 {{% /blocks/products/pf/agp/text %}}